hayleyygregg/AAD116/design-journal.md

 In 1882 Emile Reynaud’s improved this discovery using the invention of the Praxinoscope (successor of the zoetrope) that she used to project Muybridge’s images from behind a screen.
 The same year, Etienne Jules Marey Developed 'a single camera that could shoot multiple images, taking 12 photographs in one second'.

+I discovered that Thomas Edison was the first to create a music video in 1888 combining a visual companion to the phonograph, inspired by the work of Muybridge and Marey.

+The first ever motion picture shot was the 'Roundhay Garden Scene by Louis Aimé Le Prince' which was created by two receivers, both with a single lens and a take-up spool for paper negatives which were exposed in the summer of 1888.

+###Practical

+####Installing Github onto Desktop

+First I downloaded Github for Mac http://mac.github.com then it was explained that we must clone a repo so that it is on our local machine.
+Then you are able to work on the local file offline at any time.

+When you update a markdown file by saving it, the Github application automatically recognises this, then all I had to do to 'push' it onto my live Github was to hit 'Commit & Sync'.
+It was highlighted before pushing you can locally test that everything is working which is one advantage of this.

+Now that we know how to push and pull things from our Github this means I can now push up images adding relative links instead of using an absolute path like we had been first shown in Week 2.

+Its only Week 4 and I have already learned so much about Github.
+When we were first told as a class we would be using Github I was scared!
+I thought it would be so hard, but it's actually easier than I thought!
+I love how handy it is and because it uses Markdown it gets extra brownie points!